tcameronc/InhumaneSociety/README.md

 Google doc with pictures : shorturl.at/cksV7

+The InhumaneSociety is a java program composed in netbeans that uses a SQL database for CRUD operations.
+It uses mock data designed to resemble an animal shelter.

 Guest login goes to the guest page where one can see, but not interact with, the database.

 User Login requires a valid user from the credentials table to login.